waqas-jk/StarzPlayAssignment/README.md

 # StarzPlayAssignment

+This application is developed using `Spring Boot` (version 1.5.10).

 # Assumptions
    1. If value of level parameter is not `censored` or `uncensored`, then document does not provide any hint about the expected behaviour.
 For this scenario it is assumed, that functionality will be same as in case of `null/empty` level parameter.